Immutablevoid/Speedrun.com-Leaderboard-Exporter/README.md

 # Speedrun.com Leaderboard Exporter (SLE)

-SLE is a basic Python script that exports basic leaderboard information for basic data analysis.
+SLE is a Python script that exports basic leaderboard information for data analysis.
 It helps to aid in the documentation of speedruns at a given time from speedrun.com

 ## How to use